-So the festive period is truely upon us.
-So too is the New Year and no doubt goals are already being set, dream bodies idolised, and concern mounting as to how to deal with the inevitable temptations that will face us.
+So the festive period is rapidly approaching, and so too is the New Year.
+No doubt fitness goals are already being set, dream bodies idolised, and concern mounting as to how to deal with the inevitable temptations that we will face over this period.

 Balance, harmony, respect and basic decency.

 Xmas is a time to relax both mentally and physically for both yourself and others around you.
 It is, in our view, almost socially unacceptable to start demanding the packaging from your Xmas dinner from your Mum, or whoever has been kind enough to cook the feast, in an attempt to squarely hit your macros…We all know the stress involved with creating a delicious Xmas dinner, and pestering the cook(s) so that you can get precise macros, and then getting in the way by trying to weigh your portions out is not likely to go down remotely well!
 We can assure you (maybe from personal experience) that the chances are that any attempt to do so will result in being screamed at or worse still, a monumental argument.

 Lets face it Xmas is a period to be happy, jolly, and rid yourself of the years stresses and woes.
 So whatever you do don’t allow yourself to destroy that opportunity.
 Unwind!

 Granted, we are obviously all conscious of what we eat, but to let go for a meal or two over the Xmas period is no bad thing.
 When we say let go, we don’t mean a no holds barred full on desecration.
 Rather, what we mean, is eating the foods we want, enjoy and desire, and indulging in a bigger portion than usual.
 Generally speaking ‘letting our hair down’.